 Not just some of the most beautiful landscapes in daylight, the Clwydian Range and Dee Valley AONB have some outstanding dark sky locations where the wonder of the natural night skies can be experienced.
-The AONB are working to attain formal Dark Sky recognition so that this universal heritage can be enjoyed now and into the future.
+We believe our dark skies are worth protecting that’s why we are on a mission to gain official status from the International Dark Sky Association (IDA).

 The importance of high quality darkness is twofold.
 Firstly, around 60% of our wildlife is most active at night and studies have shown that artificial light at night has negative – sometimes deadly – effects on many creatures (including humans) affecting behaviours such as nourishment, sleep patterns, reproduction and protection from predators.